koibots8230/Newbie-Orientation/exercises/Classes.md

 ## Lesson

 As you might remember from the introduction slideshow, a class is an object that holds other objects.
-In a class, you have two kinds of objects: methods and attributes.
+In a class, a class is made up of two things: methods and attributes.

 Let's take the example of a car.
 A car can have certain attributes: brand, model, color.
 A car can also have certain methods or functions: drive forward, drive backward, brake, turn.